Huzzi-Aliaas/Internship_HB2021/README.md

   - numExp00: test of solvers using the standard NSE for benchmarking
   - numExp01: demonstration of how to analyze a propagation constant
   - numExp02: demonstration of an optical event horizon
+  - numExp03: demonstration of how to get a "cleaned up" a soliton + DW initial condition
+  - numExp04: demonstration of how to compute spectrograms

 ## Internship meetings